When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 - It appears Col Abiy declared war on the people of Tigray not on November 4, 2020, but on October 7, 2020.
 What type of democracy do Col Abiy and Ethiopia practice if they cannot tolerate the holding of local elections by a regional government?

-- It is believed that Isaias has been the first head of a foreign nation in the entire history of Ethiopia to visit any air force base in Ethiopia.
+- It is believed that Isaias was the first head of a foreign nation in the entire history of Ethiopia to visit any air force base in Ethiopia.

 - October 26, 2020: Journalist Martin Plaut reported and quoted Norwegian Professor Kjetil Tronvoll’s Facebook Page as the Professor sounded the alarm to warn the world of the impending war.